 4. Routine and destination-specific travel vaccination

-There are a lot of rules and precautions that is in place in regard of the Covid 19 pandemic.
+There are a lot of rules and precautions that are in place in the regard to the Covid 19 pandemic.
 This includes taking regular vaccinations as well as getting tested before and after you arrive at your destination.
 There is also other routine vaccination that you might have to take when you are travelling abroad to study such as measles-mumps-rubella (MMR), tuberculosis etc. So, make sure to check your visa requirements before applying!

 Mental health concerns

-Uprooting yourself and moving to a new country can be a very challenging.
-It is stressful process especially for your mental health.
+Uprooting yourself and moving to a new country can be very challenging.
+It is a stressful process, especially for your mental health.
 The anxiety and depression that comes with it could take a toll on you especially when you are in the middle of a pandemic.
 The lack of social interaction could itself be the dominating issue of your anxiety.
-So, make sure to do safe things that keeps up your morale!
+So, make sure to do safe things that keep up your morale!